-Yep, the mob had a hand in the dairy industry, according to Gavin Schmitt, author of The Milwaukee Mafia: Mobsters in the Heartland.
-"The Milwaukee guys owned Grande Cheese, a national cheese producer and distributor.
-The business was used for laundering money, and in the 1950s through the 1980s was strongly suspected of helping to import heroin, though nobody was ever charged," he says.
-"In fact, the business was started by the Mafia around 1940 and several shareholders were murdered when it began.
-Today, there are still people who own it who were named by the FBI as being mob members, but it seems to be legit."
+According to Gavin Schmitt, author of The Milwaukee Mafia: Mobsters in the Heartland, the mob had a hand in the dairy industry.
+“The Milwaukee guys owned Grande Cheese, a national cheese producer and distributor.
+The business was used for laundering money, and in the 1950s through the 1980s was strongly suspected of helping to import heroin, though nobody was ever charged,” he said.
+“In fact, the business was started by the Mafia around 1940 and several shareholders were murdered when it began.
+Today, there are still people who own it who were named by the FBI as being mob members, but it seems to be legit.”

-Meyer Lansky III, the grandson of the infamous Meyer Lansky, one of the Mafia’s key players in the 1930s and beyond, admits his namesake had some unlikely businesses in his day.
-Lansky, who shares his family history on AMC’s docuseries The Making of the Mob, explains grandpa dabbled in jukeboxes in the '40s.
-"He had a Wurlitzer distributing business that was in New York City," says Lansky.
-"He had that for about a year or so, and he would distribute all over different neighborhoods in the area.
+Meyer Lansky II—the grandson of the infamous Meyer Lansky, one of the Mafia’s key players in the 1930s and beyond—admits his namesake had some unlikely businesses in his day.
+Lansky II, who shared his family history on AMC’s docuseries The Making of the Mob, explained his grandpa dabbled in jukeboxes in the ’40s.
+“He had a Wurlitzer distributing business that was in New York City,” Lansky said.
+“He had that for about a year or so, and he would distribute all over different neighborhoods in the area.
 They would lease it to the bars and establishments.
-They would create roots and build up roots."
+They would create routes and build up routes.”

 What does any jukebox need?
 Records, of course.
-Lansky explains his grandfather also found himself in the record business, as they supplied the LPs for the machines (as well as the service to maintain the jukeboxes).
+Lansky II explained that his grandfather also found himself in the record business, as they supplied the LPs for the machines (as well as the service to maintain the jukeboxes).
 It was one-stop shopping, really.
-And he wasn’t the only Mafioso involved in the biz.
-The 1980s found some Mafia members purchasing record-pressing plants.
+And he wasn’t the only Mafioso involved in the biz: The 1980s found some Mafia members purchasing record-pressing plants.
 They would make copies of recordings and sell them at bargain-basement prices.